Nowoshire/OC-Misalign-Fixer/README.md

 ## FaQ
 ### Q: Will I get banned for using this?
-Nope! [mario118118](https://rblx.name/29444141 "Roblox User Profile - mario118118") is actually fine with QoL/Enhancement exploits.
+No (hopefully not at least). [mario118118](https://rblx.name/29444141 "Roblox User Profile - mario118118") is actually fine with QoL/Enhancement exploits.
 However this doesn't mean the same applies outside of Obby Creator; and you may receive punishment for using exploits in other experiences.

 ### Q: Who made this script?
 Me, Nowoshire.